dotastar/interview-preparation/README.md

 `(sum - k)` instead of `(k - sum)`
 *follow up*: 2d matrix

+### 271. Encode and Decode Strings
+* prefix length for each string
+* prefix total number and lengths of each string

 ## note
 * does array contain duplicates?
 * empty array case